zigotica/chronosJS/readme.md

     We could/should add them using JS, but decided to keep the script at its simplest.

-2. (Optionally) modify undo/redo ID's in your HTML then also in chronos.js file: defaults at export.rb file:
+2. (Optionally) modify undo/redo ID's in your HTML then also in chronos.js file:

         Chronos = {
     		…